-The Ottawa District is exactly in the rear of the former, and having its north front on the Ottawa, is laid out into eleven townships, which are described to the Quarter Sessions as follows, beginning with the Ottawa.
-Soil, stony and gravelly.
-Advantages.-Well situated, and pretty well settled.
+The OTTAWA DISTRICT is exactly in the rear of the former, and having its north front on the Ottawa, is laid out into eleven townships, which are described to the Quarter Sessions as follows, beginning with

-HAWKESBURY EAST, and Gore; the first west from the boundary line, and fronting the Ottawa.
+HAWKESBURY EAST, and GORE; the first west from the boundary line, and fronting the Ottawa.
 Soil-rough, stony, and gravelly.
-Advantages.-Fronts on the Ottawa.
+Advantages.- Fronts on the Ottawa.